Bufford99/yuri-suzuki-artist-site/README.md

 # yuri-suzuki-artist-site
 Website introducing the works of sound artist Yuri Suzuki

-This was an academic project I worked on in my Graphics Arts I class during my Senior Year in high school (2017-2018)
+This was an academic project I worked on in my Graphics Arts I class during my Senior Year in high school (2017-2018), and my first time working with HTML.
 #

 ### Home